-The WDE offers professional development opportunities throughout the year.
-Check this list frequently, sign up to receive email notifications on professional development.
+The WDE offers a variety of professional development opportunities throughout the year.
+As this list changes frequently, we provide updates through email.

 Project ECHO® is a lifelong learning and guided practice model that exponentially increases workforce capacity to provide the application of best practices.
 The heart of the ECHO model is its hub-and-spoke knowledge-sharing networks, led by expert teams who use multi-point videoconferencing to conduct learning sessions about evidence-based practices in education, health, and disability services.
 With this method, educators, healthcare providers, special service providers, case managers, administrators, and families have access to expert advice right in their homes, schools, and offices.

 UW ECHO Networks provide ongoing support for educators, healthcare providers, and families in a rural state where specialized knowledge is not always locally available.
 By removing these barriers to specialized knowledge, outcomes for students, patients, and families are improved.

 Computer Science SCRIPT Training

 With support from Microsoft, the WDE is offering computer science implementation and planning training to school districts.
 Thanks to Microsoft’s TechSpark initiative, Wyoming will receive over $95,000 in grant funding to offer Strategic CSforALL Resource & Implementation Planning Tool (SCRIPT) training.
 CSforALL is an organization dedicated to making computer science part of every K-12 student’s education.

 The training will occur in five regions, which will be open to six school districts in each region.

 - Casper: May 14 & 15, 2019, Oct.
 15, 2019 and May 20, 2020